Poor National Railways? Thousands suffer as PNR cancels 713 trips in only 2 months

 As for accident records, 5 were reported in January: 4 sideswiping incidents and one near miss.
 In February, there were 3 accidents: one derailment and two sideswiping incidents.

-Rappler obtained separate monthly reports for November and December 2018, which show that there were more operational trains (17). more train runs, and fewer cancellations then than in 2019.
-In November, 107 trips were cancelled while in December, 85.
+Rappler obtained separate monthly reports for November and December 2018, which show that there were more operational trains (17), more train runs, and fewer cancellations then than in 2019.
+In November, 107 trips were cancelled while in December, there were 85.

 At the time, there was still the FTI-Sangandaan Caloocan route, which PNR launched in September 2018 after 20 years of being non-operational.
 But a few months after, the said route was not included in the January and February reports.